 synonyms: allegory, moral story/tale, fable

-In telling the religious leaders the Wicked Tenants Parable, Jesus offered them another challenging parable on judgment.
+In telling the religious leaders the Wicked Tenants Parable, Jesus offered them another challenging parable that focuses on “judgment.”
+[You can find all seven of Jesus’ judgment-specific parables on this page.]
 He set the scene by describing the investment that a landowner had made in his vineyard.
 Jesus detailed the extent of time and energy needing to be expended in planting, fencing, digging, and building it.
-He went on to mention that the landowner would place the responsibility of wise stewardship of his vineyard on the trustees or tenants who’d work on behalf of the owner.
+He went on to mention that the landowner would place the responsibility of wise stewardship of his vineyard on the trustees or tenants who’d work on his behalf.

 The main point of the Parable of the Wicked Tenants is this: Judgment awaits those who fail to produce the fruit that’s owed the Master.